omussell/hortus/docs/index.md

 - Tolerates light shade
 - Tolerates moderate shade
 - Tolerates fairly deep shade
-- TOlerates deep shade beneath evergreen trees and shrubs
+- Tolerates deep shade beneath evergreen trees and shrubs

 ### Performance ratings
 This indicates how well the plant performs in a forest garden, how well it grows and crops.